kosshi-net/shovel/README.md

 The one notable thing about this is the greedy mesher that I got to mesh chunks of 64^3 voxels in 10-15ms on a Pentium G4560 (FYI that is really damn fast).

-Build using old school Makefiles, compiled with GCC (MinGW-w64), written in Sublimetext 3.
+Built using old school Makefiles, compiled with GCC (MinGW-w64), written in Sublimetext 3.
 I can't stand MSVC.

 # Images